-As professionals in the Child & Adolescent IOP and PHP, interns will utilize Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Attachment Self Regulation and Competency model (ARC) in addition to a more broad range of theoretical approaches.
-Interns will complete diagnostic evaluations, have the opportunity to work with both short and long-term clinical cases and will see patients in individual, group, and family therapy.
+As professionals in the Child & Adolescent IOP and PHP, interns will utilize Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and the Attachment Self Regulation and Competency model (ARC) in addition to a more broad range of theoretical approaches.
+Interns will complete case consultations, have the opportunity to work with both short and long-term clinical cases and will see patients in individual, group, and family therapy.
 They will gain skills in managing client crises, behavioral de-escalation, and risk assessment.
 Interns will have the opportunity to gain specific knowledge in working with an organized trauma-informed care program, and in working with treatment groups specific to both internalizing and externalizing behaviors.
 They will work with clients who come from various ethnic, cultural, and socio-economic backgrounds.

-Both programs incorporate trauma-informed care programming in all of the groups.
+Milwaukee has one of the highest poverty rates in the country and a wealth of diversity within the community.
+Programs incorporate trauma-informed care programming in all of the groups.
 Children and adolescents who attend IOP and PHP are likely to have experienced a trauma, which could include: physical or sexual abuse, the loss of a parent, sibling or significant relative due to death or incarceration, multiple transitions in the foster care system, or witnessing or experiencing of a violent crime.
 An awareness of the impact of multi-generational trauma and its impact is maintained on an ongoing basis.